 The Certificate in Civic Engagement prepares students to become active, effective, ethical citizens in their professional and personal lives.
 Students develop practical skills to link their learning to community involvement through service-learning experiences, internships, community-based research, and creative activities.

 At 22, suffragist Alice Paul started campaigning for women's rights.

 The Certificate in Civic Engagement highlights scholarly, community-based engagement in students' major coursework while making connections to academic, personal and civic development of skills and competencies.

-Graduates will acheive the outcomes of their majors and be able to:
+Graduates will achieve the outcomes of their majors and be able to: